JonF12/DotNetHtmxTemplate/README.md

 Simple .NET 8 template with everything set up to show basic movie data with CRUD and server side HTML rendering

 # Tested on:

-Windows 10 VS 2022 and VSCode (works fully)
+Windows 10 works

-Linux JS and dotnet work, database and db migrations don't work but everything else works.
+Linux, DB migrations don't work but everything else works.
 I suggest re-creating the migrations or updating the packages to a different sqlite library.
-Also check all of the filepaths in the code.
+Also check all of the filepaths in the code including in package.json.

 # Why?
 To write little or no javascript